-The Model 6530 is fully automated for simplicity and convenience.
-When specific measurement parameters are required the operator (or instruments on the control bus) can manually configure the 6530.
+Direct mode for Rx is fully automated for simplicity and convenience.
+Autoranging is provided to automate the measurement setup including setting the measurement parameters.
+When specific measurement parameters are required the operator (or instruments on the control bus) can manually configure the 6540.